alejandralopezgalan/SuperStore-Sales-Analysis/README.md

 The superstore is experiencing stagnation in customer acquisition and recurring sales declines in the fourth quarter of each year.
 Despite steady annual growth, no new customers were added between 2011 and 2014, posing a risk to long-term sustainability.
 Furthermore, demand for high-performing products (e.g., chairs, phones, and storage items) is not being fulfilled efficiently, whilst regional sales strategies lack precision.
 These issues constrain profitability and hinder expansion.
 This analysis seeks to uncover performance trends, customer segments, and regional opportunities to craft focused strategies that enhance acquisition, stabilise seasonal sales, and streamline operations.

 ### Goals
-**- Summarise Multi-Year Sales Performance:** Present a high-level overview of superstore sales trends from 2011 to 2014—total revenue, order volumes, average order value, and year-on-year growth—to contextualise historical performance.
+- **Summarise Multi-Year Sales Performance:** Present a high-level overview of superstore sales trends from 2011 to 2014—total revenue, order volumes, average order value, and year-on-year growth—to contextualise historical performance.
-**- Highlight Revenue Drivers by Category and Region:** Identify which product categories (e.g. chairs, phones, storage) and regions (APAC, US, EU) contributed most to sales, helping stakeholders focus marketing and inventory efforts.
+- **Highlight Revenue Drivers by Category and Region:** Identify which product categories (e.g. chairs, phones, storage) and regions (APAC, US, EU) contributed most to sales, helping stakeholders focus marketing and inventory efforts.
-**- Enable Dynamic Data Exploration:** Leverage Excel pivot tables, slicers, filters and timelines so users can interactively slice by year/quarter, region, customer segment, shipping class or product category.
-**- Reveal Seasonal and Temporal Patterns:** Analyse time-based trends to uncover recurring Q4 declines and Q1 rebounds—insights that guide promotional timing, inventory planning and holiday campaign design.
-**- Support Strategic Decision-Making:** Surface actionable visualisations on customer acquisition gaps, shipping preferences, and top markets to inform targeted campaigns, inventory optimisation and regional expansion.
+- **Support Strategic Decision-Making:** Surface actionable visualisations on customer acquisition gaps, shipping preferences, and top markets to inform targeted campaigns, inventory optimisation and regional expansion.
-**- Create a Visually Intuitive Dashboard Experience:** Design a clean, coherent Excel dashboard layout with clear labels, logical grouping and straightforward navigation, ensuring accessibility for users of all data-literacy levels.
+- **Create a Visually Intuitive Dashboard Experience:** Design a clean, coherent Excel dashboard layout with clear labels, logical grouping and straightforward navigation, ensuring accessibility for users of all data-literacy levels.
-**- Empower Customer Segmentation Analysis: **Integrate demographic and purchase-type filters to distinguish personal vs. organisational buyers, revealing high-value segments for tailored acquisition and retention strategies.
+- **Empower Customer Segmentation Analysis: **Integrate demographic and purchase-type filters to distinguish personal vs. organisational buyers, revealing high-value segments for tailored acquisition and retention strategies.
-**- Optimise Shipping Strategy Insights:** Chart shipping-class usage patterns and cost implications to recommend incentives that drive greater adoption of standard-class shipping and reduce fulfilment costs
+- **Optimise Shipping Strategy Insights:** Chart shipping-class usage patterns and cost implications to recommend incentives that drive greater adoption of standard-class shipping and reduce fulfilment costs

 ## Methodology